 Shrug your left shoulder up to your ear.
 Hold 5 seconds then drop it.
 Do the same with your right shoulder.
 Repeat 5 times per side.
 Now shrug both shoulders up at the same time.
 Hold 5 seconds and drop.
 Repeat 5 times.

 Slowly roll your shoulders forward, up and back.
 Repeat 5 times.
-See a video of these exercises.

 Hold your arm straight out in front of you in the “stop” signal.
 Take your other hand and gently bend your wrist back until you can feel a stretch.
 Hold for 15 seconds.
 Repeat 5 times.